Quantifying structural uncertainty in chemical reaction network inference: Results

 Again, we note that that each penalty function produces a different CRN ensemble $\CRNset(\estset)$, resulting in slight variations in reaction probabilities across penalty functions (Table~\ref{tbl:pinene_post}).
 Nevertheless, the unnormalised posterior of a CRN $R$, ${p(\CRN) \exp (-\textsc{bic}(\CRN) /2 )}$, does not depend on the penalty function, allowing us to rank the CRNs pooled over all CRN ensembles by their unnormalised posterior (Figure~\ref{fig:pinene}B).
-Despite some differences, there is a high degree of concordance across the top CRNs found by each penalty function.
-This concordance is corroborated by visually similar posterior correlation heatmaps (Figure~S4) obtained with nonconvex penalty functions.
 Out of all penalty functions, the $L_1$ penalty has the poorest coverage of the top CRNs.
+The top 25 CRNs are found by all nonconvex penalty functions.
+This concordance is corroborated by visually similar posterior correlations obtained with nonconvex penalty functions (Figure~S4).
+Thus, the variation of $\CRNset(\estset)$ across nonconvex penalty functions only concern CRNs with lower posterior probabilities.
 We note that the recombination procedure is instrumental in finding the top CRNs.
-Without the recombination procedure, none of the penalty functions are able to find all top 8 CRNs.
+Without the recombination procedure, none of the penalty functions are able to individually find all top 8 CRNs.